 I demanded it for months afterwards, and made a point of ordering it whenever we went out for dinner; first in Little Caesars in Rathfarnham, and, later, in Big Cicero’s in Terenure; a lemon-sorbet filled lemon half in a cellophane bag for dessert afterwards.

 I don’t really order it any more, but I often make it for myself for dinner if I’m eating alone.
 It’s comfort in a bowl; it’s super quick to make and no matter what you do to it, it always tastes pretty good.
-Occasionally, if it all comes together right, and you’ve been generous (but not too generous) with the cream, it can be truly wonderful.
+Occasionally, if it all comes together right, it can be truly wonderful.

 I made it recently, and, since the cupboards were fairly bare, I sliced lots of fresh garlic from the garden into it, scapes and all, and it turned out beautifully – using the young garlic brought a green freshness to the dish that isn’t usually there, and its mild sweet taste meant I could build the garlicky flavour without adding any bitterness.